imranak32GEOG/Working-with-Wind-data-NC-file./README.md

 # Working-with-Wind-data-NC-file.
-#Working with Wind data NC file using GEE and Colab
+#Working with Wind data NC file using GEE and Colab  Reference: https://geemap.org/notebooks/68_netcdf_to_ee/